thisisobate/kyverno-website/src/content/docs/policies/best-practices/require-labels/require-labels.md

 ---
-title: "Require Labels"
+title: 'Require Labels'
 category: Best Practices
 version: 1.6.0
 subject: Pod, Label
-policyType: "validate"
+policyType: 'validate'
 description: >
   Define and use labels that identify semantic attributes of your application or Deployment.
 A common set of labels allows tools to work collaboratively, describing objects in a common manner that all tools can understand.
 The recommended labels describe applications in a way that can be queried.
 This policy validates that the label `app.kubernetes.io/name` is specified with some value.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//best-practices/require-labels/require-labels.yaml" target="-blank">/best-practices/require-labels/require-labels.yaml</a>

 ```yaml